theSoberSobber/election-bot/README.md

 Ready to run democratic elections with token-based campaign finance?
 Click the link above to add ElectionBot to your Discord server instantly!

-## Featuresnning democratic elections with token-based campaign finance using GitHub Gists for persistent storage.
+## Featurinng democratic elections with token-based campaign finance using GitHub Gists for persistent storage.

 ## 📸 Screenshots & Demo